Modern Staircase Design

 Contemporary Round Floating Staircase Design

 Here we see a floating stair design which is much safer than the previous example.
-If you’ve got a staircase then you really need to install railings and in most towns including all of NJ it’s a requirement.
+Because if you’ve got a staircase then you really need to install railings and in most towns including all of NJ it’s a requirement.
 We recommend some balusters as well as a hand rail on at least one side.
 Check with your local building department for code information but here in NJ those thins are also both required.

 Light wood stairs match the super wide hardwood plank flooring and top rail perfectly.
 There’s a center landing on this staircase which is a good idea when you’ve got a large staircase that spans over 20 stairs.